 The alternative proposes the removal the Mission 66-era Ranger Station at Bearpaw Meadow.
-The ranger station and Bearpaw Meadow High Sierra Camp are elements of a National Register-eligible cultural landscape.
-The removal would therefore result in a localized, long-term, adverse impact on the cultural landscape.
-The level of impact could be somewhat mitigated through documentation strategies developed in consultation with the CA SHPO.
-Other than the Bearpaw Meadow Ranger Station, there would be no other historic ranger stations or patrol cabins removed or modified.
+However, since the ranger station may be determined to be a contributing element to the National Register-eligible cultural landscape, its removal may result in an adverse impact on the cultural landscape.
+The adverse effect may be mitigated through documentation strategies and other measures developed in consultation with the CA SHPO and the ACHP.